siouan/frontend-gradle-plugin/README.md

 **Note about task execution**:

-If you execute directly or indirectly this task with Gradle, you may notice NPM or Yarn runs every time, and Gradle does not 'skip' the task based on a previous succcessful build.
+If you execute directly or indirectly this task with Gradle, you may notice NPM or Yarn runs every time, and Gradle does not skip the task based on a previous succcessful build.
 This is the expected behavior because the task does not declare any input/output so as Gradle knows it is already _UP-TO-DATE_.

 Why the task has no inputs/outputs?
 This task provides the ability to connect the developer's own Javascript build process to Gradle, and nothing more.
 Every Javascript build process is unique.
 It depends on the project, the language